I am saying good bye to the term Anglo from our Irish Made Concertinas

 |Anglo is a prefix indicating a relation to the Angles, England, the English people, or the English language, such as in the term Anglo-Saxon language.|

 The Anglo originated as a hybrid between the English and German concertinas.
 The button layouts are generally the same as the original 20-button German concertinas designed by Carl Friedrich Uhlig in 1834.
-Within a few years of that date, the German concertina was a popular and relatively low price.
-English manufacturers responded to this popularity by offering their own versions using traditional English methods: concertina reeds instead of long-plate reeds, independent pivots for each button, and hexagon-shaped ends.
+Within a few years of that date, the German concertina became quite popular and it’s price remained relatively low.
+English manufacturers responded to this popularity by offering their own versions.
+They did this using traditional English methods: concertina reeds instead of long-plate reeds, independent pivots for each button, and hexagon-shaped ends.

-Initially the term Anglo-German only applied to concertinas of this type built in England, but as German manufacturers adopted some of these techniques, the term came to apply to all concertinas that used Uhlig’s 20-button system.
+Initially the term Anglo-German only applied to concertinas of this type built in England.
+As German manufacturers adopted some of these techniques, the term came to apply to all concertinas that used Uhlig’s 20-button system.
 Use of the “German” part of the title Anglo-German ceased in the UK during World War I.

 Since 1918 the title for the Irish Style of tuning has remained and today there are 2 types of Concertina’s.

-The Anglo system and the English System.
-Do both of these terms not refer to English???
+The Anglo system and the English System, but do both of these terms not refer to English?